 Contents

-- Fischer-Rosanoff convention and carbohydrates
+- Fischer-Rosanoff convention: carbohydrates

-- Fischer-Rosanoff convention and alpha-amino acids
+- Fischer-Rosanoff convention: alpha-amino acids

 - Relative and absolute configurations